avlad171/customnpc_inject/README.md

 # This is a (core)mod that injects a function into minecraft code (WIP)

-Right now it add a method "target" to net.minecraft.world.World so you can call it from a customnpc script.
+Right now it add a method "target" to noppes.npc.scripted.ScriptWorld so you can call it from a customnpc script.
-The function call the method from techguns that fires the laser beam.
+The function calls the methods from techguns.
 You end up with npcs shooting lasers :)

-To build (it only runs in obfuscated environment):
+To build (it only runs in obfuscated environment aka you start minecraft w/ launcher, not from eclipse):

 "gradlew build"